-We praise and reward children for pro-social choices in a variety of ways.
-This includes but is not exclusive to:
+We praise and reward children for positive behaviour choices in a variety of ways.

-- positive verbal praise - house points - Class DoJo points - Written feedback following a piece of work - Stickers and other classroom charts and schemes will reflect children's progress - Certificates and trophies are awarded in our celebration assembly at the end of each week - Share work / behaviour achievement: Praise from any member of staff, Headteacher previous or future class teacher, TA, Subject Leaders, Office staff, MDSAs. - Sharing of achievements via newsletters - Time may be given for free choice, Golden Tickets at lunch time, additional play time, class trips etc - Golden Tickets at lunch time are drawn from the box at the end of each term and the selected children spend time with the Headteacher on the last Friday of term for Hot chocolate Friday.
+These include but is not exclusive to:

+- Positive verbal praise

+- House points

+- Class DoJo points

+- Written feedback following a piece of work

+- Stickers and other classroom charts and schemes will reflect children's progress

+- Certificates and trophies in our celebration assembly at the end of each week

+- Sharing work / behaviour achievement:

+- Seeking recognition from any member of staff, the headteacher and previous or future class teacher, TA, Subject Leaders, Office staff, MDSAs.

+- Sharing achievements and "Wow Moments" via the school newsletters

+- Time given for free choice

+- Golden Tickets at lunch time and general behaviour

+- Additional play time,

+- Negotiated class trips or special events

-The leadership team monitors the use of rewards to ensure that they operate with due regard to equal opportunities and anti-discrimination.
+The school's headteacher and staff team monitors the use of rewards to ensure that they operate with due regard to equal opportunities and anti-discrimination.